alexcu2718/fdf/README.md

 # fdf

 COMPATIBILITY STATE
-1.Working on Linux 64bit LE
+1.Working on Linux 64bit
-2.Macos  64bit LE
+2.Macos  64bit
-3.Free/Open/Net BSD 64bit LE
+3.Free/Open/Net BSD 64bit
+3. Tested on 64bit PPC Linux (Ubuntu) Little Endian
+5. Alpine/MUSL
 Next to test: Alpine s390x BE

 NOT IN A STATE FOR USE/CONTRIBUTION, YE HAVE BEEN WARNED!